From the province of Lower Saxony to Berlin

 Munich also restituted

-The Bavarian State Painting Collections and the Bavarian National Museum in Munich will restitute a painting by Hans Wertinger and two sculptures from the 16th century to the heirs of Jakob Goldschmidt in 2024.
+In 2024 the Bavarian State Painting Collections and the Bavarian National Museum in Munich restitute a painting by Hans Wertinger and two sculptures from the 16th century to the heirs of Jakob Goldschmidt.